-- 8.1.7.
-Households will not be awarded the additional lease end points if their position on the list at the time of the lease expiry means they are unlikely to be successful via CBL within twelve months.
-If awarded the additional lease end points, their ability to bid will be time limited and section 13.2.3 of the scheme will apply if they do not successfully bid during that period. - 8.1.8.
-If the household does not bid successfully by the time the lease ends/end of the bidding period, the household may be made a direct offer of suitable accommodation.
-If the household refuses the property this may result in the Council's duty to them under Part VII of the Housing Act 1996 ceasing. - 8.1.9.
-If the household refuses an offer of accommodation following a successful bid or a direct offer (including a Private Rented Sector Offer, see PRSO Policy at Appendix V), this may result in the Council's duty to them under Part VII of the Housing Act 1996 ceasing. - 8.1.10.
-Homeless applicants in temporary accommodation may have their priority reduced and will be unable to participate in Choice Based Lettings if legal action is being sought for possession on the grounds of anti-social behaviour.
+- 8.9 An applicant within the homeless priority group may be time limited for the purposes of bidding and then made a direct offer (see section 2.2.9 of this scheme and the Supply & Allocations Report 21st March 2011). - 8.10 Where a homeless household has been provided with temporary accommodation by the Council and the lease on this property will be ending within twelve months and will not be renewed, the Housing Solutions Manager has the discretion to award the household additional points as set out in section 2.6.33. - 8.11 Households will not be awarded the additional lease end points if their position on the list at the time of the lease expiry means they are unlikely to be successful via CBL within twelve months.
+If awarded the additional lease end points, their ability to bid will be time limited and section 13.2.3 of the scheme will apply if they do not successfully bid during that period. - 8.12 If the household does not bid successfully by the time the lease ends/end of the bidding period, the household may be made a direct offer of suitable accommodation.
+If the household refuses the property this may result in the Council's duty to them under Part VII of the Housing Act 1996 ceasing. - 8.13 If the household refuses an offer of accommodation following a successful bid or a direct offer (including a Private Rented Sector Offer, see PRSO Policy at Appendix V), this may result in the Council's duty to them under Part VII of the Housing Act 1996 ceasing. - 8.14 Homeless applicants in temporary accommodation may have their priority reduced and will be unable to participate in Choice Based Lettings if legal action is being sought for possession on the grounds of anti-social behaviour.
 Applicants will be unable to bid pending the outcome of the possession action.
-If the action is successful the rehousing duty will be discharged.
-If unsuccessful, bidding will be reinstated. - 8.1.11.
-If a homeless applicant becomes ineligible for housing (see section 1.2.3), the Council's duty will end.
+If the action is successful, the re-housing duty will be discharged.
+If unsuccessful, bidding will be reinstated. - 8.15 If a homeless applicant becomes ineligible for housing (see section 1.2.3), the Council's duty will end.
 Applicants may be suspended from bidding (or being given a direct offer of accommodation) whilst changes affecting their eligibility status are investigated.
-See also section 2.1.2. - 8.1.12.
-Homeless applicants over 60 years old (55 in exceptional circumstances) may be accepted for Community Supportive Housing suitable for older people (see section 10). - 8.1.13.
-Homeless applicants with medical grounds for a move will be assessed to see whether they fall into a mobility category as set out in section 2.7. - 8.1.14.
-All homeless households will be registered for the correct size property they are entitled to in line with the Council's bedroom standard (see section 12).
+See also section 2.1.2. - 8.16 Homeless applicants over 60 years old (55 in exceptional circumstances) may be accepted for Community Supportive Housing suitable for older people (see section 10). - 8.17 Homeless applicants with medical grounds for a move will be assessed to see whether they fall into a mobility category as set out in section 2.7. - 8.18 All homeless households will be registered for the correct size property they are entitled to in line with the Council's bedroom standard (see section 12).
 For those requiring a larger property on medical grounds, the Council's Medical Advisor will provide advice on whether the person's medical condition means they are unable to share a bedroom, or in the case of a single applicant, whether they would benefit from having a separate bedroom.
 This advice will be considered by the appropriate Service Manager when deciding if there are sufficient medical reasons to register the household for a larger property.
-See 8.1.15 if an additional room is required for a carer.
+See 8.19 if an additional room is required for a carer.

-8.1.15.
-In circumstances where a homeless household requires a carer an additional bedroom may be considered if a household member has been assessed by social services as requiring 24 hour care seven days a week.
+8.19 In circumstances where a homeless household requires a carer an additional bedroom may be considered if a household member has been assessed by social services as requiring 24-hour care seven days a week.

-9. Studio and 1-Bedroom Accommodation
+9 Studio and 1-Bedroom Accommodation